 Those people who are more active tend to require more carbohydrates than those who are not.

 This includes those people who are under a tremendous amount of stress – regardless of the cause.

-Overexercising, chronic social stress, high demand at work, etc. these all increase the demand on your body and therefore may increase the demand for carbohydrates.
+Overexercising, chronic social stress, high demand at work, etc. all increase the demand on your body and therefore may increase the demand for carbohydrates.